tryton/tryton-client/doc/usage.rst

 Date/DateTime/Time Widgets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Those widgets has several key shortucts to quickly modify the value.
+These widgets have several key shortcuts to quickly modify the value.
 Each key increases if lower case or decreases if upper case:

     - `y`: by one year